What is the Interdepartmental Major (IDM) in Ancient Religion and Society?

 In either department:

-- One course as a small-group learning experience.
+- One course (of the fourteen total) must be a small-group learning experience.
 This may be the CLST capstone course, or an independent study or honors project in either department.